oVirt/512-byte-vm/CONTRIBUTING.md

 ## Submitting your contribution

-We want this project to be available to everyone, so we chose the [Unlicense](LICENSE.md) for this project.
-This means anyone can do whatever they want with the code.
+We want this project to be available to everyone, so we chose the [GPLv3 license](LICENSE.md) for this project.
 If you are ok with this you can submit a pull request [on GitHub](https://github.com/oVirt/512-byte-vm).